-In particular, the rights to the intellectual property covering PYX-201 are in-licensed from Pfizer, and the rights to the intellectual property covering our product candidate PYX-106 is in-licensed from Biosion.
+In particular, the rights to the intellectual property covering PYX-201 are in-licensed from Pfizer and the rights to the intellectual property covering our product candidate PYX-106 are in-licensed from Biosion.
 We may acquire the rights to the intellectual property covering future product candidates from other third-party licensors.

-If we fail to meet our obligations under any of our in-license agreements, including the Pfizer License Agreement, the LegoChem License Agreement, or the Biosion License Agreement, then the licensor may terminate the license agreement.
+If we fail to meet our obligations under any of our in-license agreements, including the Pfizer License Agreement (as amended and restated by the A&R License Agreement), or the Biosion License Agreement, then the licensor may terminate the license agreement.
 If one of our material in-license agreements is terminated, we will lose the right to continue to develop and commercialize the product candidate(s) covered by such in-license agreement.
 While we would expect to exercise all rights and remedies available to us, including seeking to cure any breach by us, and otherwise seek to preserve our rights under our in-license agreements, we may not be able to do so in a timely manner, at an acceptable cost or at all.